English

 • Safety and security needs.

-The vulnerability of transportation mode can be violated and exploited by the terrorists which increases the chances of hazards.
-Along with the security, transportation needs extra care because of the climate change situation also occurring which can be a possible threat as well.
+The vulnerability of transportation modes can be violated and exploited by terrorists, which increases the chances of hazards.
+Along with security, transportation needs extra care because of climate change, which can also be a possible threat.

 SEARCH